Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 \subsection{Connection to volume}

-Until now, we have established simple relations between the autocorrelations of the micrographs and the autocorrelations of the volume.
-Now, we complete the picture by deriving the connection with the volume itself.
+Until now, we have established simple relations between the autocorrelations of the micrographs and the autocorrelations of the projection images of the 3-D structure, and explained how to compute the former.
+Now, we complete the picture by relating the latter to the 3-D structure itself.